-We couple CLEMS, PLST, CPLST, and FaIE with $M$ single-target random forest regression~\cite{Breiman2001rfr}.
-The maximum depth of the trees is selected from $\{ 5, 10, 15, ..., 35 \}$ using the validation set.
-Because the prediction of SLEEC is a real-value vector rather than binary, we choose the best threshold for quantizing the vector according to the given criteria during training.
-That is, our modified SLEEC can be viewed as ``semi-cost-sensitive'' algorithm that learns the threshold according to the given criteria.
+Since the prediction of SLEEC is a real-value vector rather than binary, we choose the best threshold for quantizing the vector according to the given criterion during training.
+Thus, our modified SLEEC can be viewed as ``semi-cost-sensitive'' algorithm that learns the threshold according to the criterion.

-Figures~\ref{fig:lsdr_f1} and~\ref{fig:lsdr_acc} show the results of F1 score and Accuracy score.
-As the embedded dimension~$M$ increases, all the algorithms reach better performance because of the better preservation of cost information.
+Figures~\ref{fig:lsdr_f1} and Figure~\ref{fig:lsdr_acc} show the results of F1 score and Accuracy score across different embedded dimensions~$M$.
+As~$M$ increases, all the algorithms reach better performance because of the better preservation of label information.
 CLEMS outperforms the non-cost-sensitive algorithms (PLST, CPLST, and FaIE) in most of the cases, which verifies the importance of constructing a cost-sensitive embedding.
-CLEMS also exhibits considerably better performance over SLEEC in most of the datasets, except for CAL500, which demonstrates the usefulness to consider the cost information during embedding (CLEMS) rather than after the embedding (SLEEC).
-Note that CAL500 is a special dataset because every label vector appears only once $(f_i = 1)$.

-The results of Rank loss are shown in Figure~\ref{fig:lsdr_rank}.
-CLEMS again reaches the best performance in most of the cases, which justifies its validity for asymmetric criteria through the mirroring trick.
+CLEMS also exhibits considerably better performance over SLEEC in most of the datasets, which demonstrates the usefulness to consider the cost information during embedding (CLEMS) rather than after the embedding (SLEEC).
+The results of Rank loss are shown by Figure~\ref{fig:lsdr_rank}.
+CLEMS again reaches the best in most of the cases, which justifies its validity for asymmetric criteria through the mirroring trick.